 We do not own most of the land on which our pipelines and facilities are located, and we are therefore subject to the possibility of more onerous terms and/or increased costs to retain necessary land use if we do not have valid rights of way or leases or if such rights of way or leases lapse or terminate.
 We sometimes obtain the rights to land owned by third parties and governmental agencies for a specific period of time.
-Our loss of these rights, through our inability to renew right-of-way contracts, leases or otherwise, could cause us to cease operations on the affected land, increase costs related to continuing operations elsewhere, reduce our revenue and impair our ability to make distributions to our unitholders.
+Our loss of these rights, through our inability to renew right-of-way contracts, leases or otherwise, could have a material adverse effect on our business, results of operations and financial condition and our ability to make cash distributions to you.